 Remind them about alcohol laws.

-Remind your teenager that in Australia it is illegal for people under 18 to carry or consumer alcohol in a public place.
+Remind your teenager that in Australia it is illegal for people under 18 to carry or consume alcohol in a public place.

 Don’t be afraid to ask for help.